OVERVIEW

 LIVE SESSION

-Final Japanese workwear design as researched and designed together
+Final Japanese workwear design as researched and designed together, reviewing restoration and dyeing techniques

 PRE-SALE